Sports court sets date for African Champions League ruling

 The second-leg game between Wydad Casablanca of Morocco and Esperance of Tunisia on May 31 was annulled in a dispute provoked by a video review failure.

-Wydad walked off in protest in Rades, Tunisia, when its equalizing goal was disallowed for an incorrect offside call.
+Wydad walked off in protest in Rades, Tunisia, when its equalizing goal was disallowed for an offside call that television replays showed was incorrect.

 Players and officials from the Moroccan club demanded a review by the video assistant referee (VAR) system but it was not available.
 Neither side was told before the game by the Confederation of African Football that the system which should have been installed was not working.